Carl Brewer (ice hockey): Career

 Brewer started his career with the Toronto Maple Leafs in 1958.
 He also played with the Detroit Red Wings and St. Louis Blues.
 He won three Stanley Cups with Toronto in 1962, 1963 and 1964.
 He regained his amateur status after walking out of Maple Leafs training camp in 1965.
+He retired from the NHL for the first time, stating “my damaged psyche destroyed by [Punch] Imlach would no longer allow me to accommodate playing hockey and being a hockey player.”
+He returned to studies at the University of Toronto and graduated with a degree in 1966.

 He was not eligible to become a professional again until December 18, 1968.
 In 1966 and 1967 he played with the Canadian National team, winning a bronze medal at the 1967 Ice Hockey World Championships.
 His contractual rights were traded from the Maple Leafs to the Red Wings for Doug Barrie on March 4, 1968.
 He was a player-coach with the Muskegon Mohawks at the time of the transaction.
+He later operated an annual hockey school.
 His brief stint in HIFK made such an impact on Finnish hockey that he was inducted to the Finnish Hockey Hall of Fame in 2003.

-In the 1990s, Brewer played a major role in seeing former NHL Players' Association boss Alan Eagleson convicted and sent to prison for racketeering, fraud and embezzling.

-Brewer died on August 25, 2001, following heart problems.
+After playing a season in Detroit, he played two seasons with the St. Louis Blues before sitting out the 1972–73 season.
+He played one season in the World Hockey Association with the Toronto Toros and retired again.
+Nearly six years later, at the age of 41, he returned to the NHL with the Maple Leafs, playing twenty games and logging five assists before retiring for good.

+Post-playing career

+Brewer spent 17 years investigating National Hockey League pensions and the activities of Alan Eagleson, then executive director of the National Hockey League Player's Association.

+In April 1991, he was one of seven players alongside Gordie Howe, Eddie Shack, Andy Bathgate, Bobby Hull, Allan Stanley, and Leo Reise that filed a lawsuit in Canada against not only the NHL Pension Society but also NHL president John Ziegler and every NHL club that alleged the owners had improperly dealt with extra pension money.
+The following year, a judge ruled in favor of the players and stated the teams must reimburse the money improperly used since 1982.

+His determination and efforts alongside longtime companion Susan Foster resulted in Eagleson being convicted and sent to prison for racketeering, fraud and embezzling and the NHL players receiving their entitled diverted pension funds totalling more than $50 million.
+Brewer was present in the courtroom when Eagleson pled guilty to the charges.
+A book about their journey to expose Eagleson was written by Foster that included Brewer's notes; it was released in 2006.